 2. Define objectives and expectations

-If learning goals are clearly defined, students are more interested to do better in class.
+If learning goals are clearly defined, students are more interested in doing better in class.
 Learning objectives and expectations should be made clear to them so they will be guided in the process.
 Otherwise, the students will show dissatisfaction to participate in class discussions.

 As a teacher, I know that there are difficult and challenging topics.
 However, I believe that if these learning competencies are being simplified and are translated into interactive lessons, students are more likely to get motivated and participate.